noflopsquad/contract/README.md

 users_repo = UsersRepo.implemented_by(InMemoryUsersRepo.new)
 => true

-# Whereas this other adapter is wrong because it does not implement :all
+# Whereas this other adapter is wrong because it does not implement :all.
 class WrongUsersRepoImplementation
   def find_by_email email
     # anything